Information & FAQs

 We limit group sizes to a maximum of twelve and encourage a multi-national mix of garden lovers.

-A few customers are as young as their early twenties and a few are in their late eighties, but it’s more likely that the mean age of your group is mid-sixties-to-mid-seventies.
+A few customers are as young as their early twenties, and a few are in their late eighties, but it’s more likely that the mean age of your group is mid-sixties to mid-seventies.

 To date, we have been joined by customers from Andorra, Australia, Austria, Belgium, Brazil, Britain, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hong Kong, Iceland, Ireland, Italy, Japan, Latvia, Luxembourg, the Netherlands, New Zealand, Norway, Singapore, Spain, Sweden, Switzerland and most of the states of the United States of America.